Chaoli-Zhang/Chaoli-Zhang.github.io/_posts/2017-08-26-Resources.md

 ---
 ### Markov Chain Monte Carlo (MCMC)

-If you are a newbie, read those three blogs will help tremendously for your later understanding in terms of mathematical properties of Markov Chain.
+If you are a newbie, read those three blogs will help tremendously for your later understanding in mathematical properties of Markov Chain.

 1. [Frequentism and Bayesianism by Jake Vanderplas](http://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/)
 1. [My Tryst With MCMC Algorithms](http://mlwhiz.com/blog/2015/08/19/MCMC_Algorithms_Beta_Distribution/)